This site runs ads and generates income from affiliate links. Read my disclosure policy.

 - If you like a thinner sauce you can add it to the food processor and puree into your desired consistency or if you like a thicker sauce, skip this step.

-Tips + Notes
+Tips

 Using Fresh Tomatoes

 To use fresh tomatoes you will need 4 lbs of tomatoes, cut into quarters, coat with olive oil and salt and pepper, and roast at 400°F for 30-35 minutes (keep an eye on them if you don’t want them browned) then I puree the mixture until smooth.
 This is a great way to keep them from becoming too watery (although tomato paste may need to be added to thicken the sauce).
-Then use as you would canned tomatoes.Nutrition Information:
+Then use as you would canned tomatoes.FAQs

 Update Notes: This post was originally published on: Sep 25, 2017, but was republished with new photos, step by step instructions, cooking tips and video in Feb 2019.